© We are Explorers

 A truly epic arts festival, with performances and exhibitions held across Tasmania over three weekends.
 Opera, dance, theatre, performance art…it’s got the lot!

 On the West Coast Tasmania accommodation options are plentiful.
-The weather is unpredictably exhilarating and those old-timers knew how to use the local timber in crafting some wonderfully cosy cottages!
+The weather is unpredictably exhilarating and those old-timers really knew how to use the local timber in crafting some wonderfully cosy cottages and sprawling manors!

 Queenstown